playcanvas/engine/CONTRIB.md

 ### Cache the 'this' reference as 'self'

-It is often useful to be able to cache the 'this' object to get around the scoping behavior of Javascript.
+It is often useful to be able to cache the 'this' object to get around the scoping behavior of JavaScript.
 If you need to do this, cache it in a variable called 'self'.

 ```javascript
 var self = this;